-Our exposure to interest rate risk relates primarily to our cash, cash equivalent, short-term investment and long-term investment portfolio.
-At September 30, 2021 and December 31, 2020, we had cash, cash equivalents, short-term investments and long-term investments of \$307.8 million and \$451.6 million, respectively, consisting primarily of funds in cash, guaranteed investment certificates and term deposits.
+Our exposure to interest rate risk relates primarily to our cash, cash equivalent and short-term investments.
+At March 31, 2022 and December 31, 2021, we had cash, cash equivalents and short-term investments of \$300.5 million and \$252.6 million, respectively, consisting primarily of funds in cash, guaranteed investment certificates and term deposits.
 The primary objective of our investment activities is to preserve principal while also maintaining liquidity and maximizing investment returns without significantly increasing risk.
 We do not enter into investments for trading or speculative purposes.
 Due to the short-term nature of our investment portfolio, a hypothetical 10% increase or decrease in interest rates or in investment returns would not have a material effect on the fair market value of our portfolio or investment income.
-Our investment portfolio is primarily composed of short-term investments with maturities less than 12 months and our long-term investments in debt securities are held to maturity.
+Our investment portfolio is primarily composed of short-term investments with maturities less than 12 months and our long term investments in debt securities are held to maturity.
 Accordingly, we do not expect our operating results or cash flows to be materially affected by a sudden change in market interest rates.